supaglue-labs/supaglue/docs/docs/intro.md

 </figure>

-## Features
+## Integration patterns

+- **Managed Syncs**: managed service that continuously syncs data from your customers' SaaS tools into your application database or data warehouse.
-- **Unified API**: single developer interface to read from and write to multiple third-party providers.
+- **Actions API**: single access point to perform common read and write operations against third-party providers.
-- **Common model**: a common data model for CRMs that normalizes core CRM entities and properties across multiple third-party providers.
-- **Open source**: self-host and run Supaglue for free.
-- **Privacy-first**: prevent sensitive customer data from leaving your infrastructure.
-- **Connectors**: use [Supaglue-maintained connectors](connectors), or extend Supaglue by bringing your own connectors.
-- **Monitoring and logs**: monitor the status of syncs and stream logs to your cloud.
+- **Real-time change events**: managed service that sends webhooks to a specified target when records are updated in your customers' SaaS tools.

 ## Use cases

-- **Lead scoring** - sync CRM records into your application to power your proprietary rules and ML models.
+- **Lead scoring** - sync CRM records into your application to power your proprietary rules and AI/ML models.
-- **AI-based workflows** - segment, target, and compose personalized communications based on CRM data.
-- **Sales enablement** - manage accounts and opportunities in your customer's CRM via your application UI.
-- **CRM enrichment** - log emails, tasks, and product usage metrics to your customers' CRM.
+- **CRM enrichment** - log emails, tasks, and product usage metrics to your customers' CRM and sales engagement tools.
+- **Workflow automation** - trigger customer-facing notifications and workflows in real-time based on changes in their SaaS tools.

 ## How it works

-You can [integrate Supaglue with your application](getting-started) in about 15 minutes:
+You can [integrate Supaglue with your application](getting-started) in about 5 minutes:

 1. Create a Supaglue Cloud account or spin up Supaglue locally, and get your API key.
-2. Configure your integration scopes and OAuth credentials.
+2. Configure your integration scopes and OAuth credentials, or use our hosted app.
-3. Create Supaglue customers for each customer using your application.
+3. Create a Supaglue customer.
 4. Connect an external CRM account to your app through a Supaglue-provided embedded link.
-The CRM data is synced into Supaglue's backend, where it is cached, mapped to a common data model, and exposed through a unified REST API.
-5. Access the Supaglue API from within your application to read/write data to your customers' CRMs.
+5. Access customer data using one of the integration patterns above.

 ## FAQ